-To accomplish proficiency in the language area, students will be given opportunities to incorporate vocabulary and the writing process to convey their message.
+The writing portion of the course enforces the fact that writing is a practical art that can be learned by studying and applying patterns.
+To accomplish proficiency in the language arts, students will be given opportunities to incorporate vocabulary, study word choice, and effectively synthesize the writing process to convey their message.
 Throughout the course, students will be encouraged to use the concepts, themes, and activities to better comprehend themselves and their world.
-In addition, students will be preparing for the state standardized tests and the SAT.